swills/docker-machine-driver-bhyve/README.md

 ## One time setup

 ### Setup devfs

-Add these lines to /etc/devfs.rules:
+Add user to wheel group, then add these lines to /etc/devfs.rules:

 ```
 [system=10]